mortezakowkabi/jcb-persian-documentation/043-Major-Release-of-JCB-v2.6.0.md

 1. Navigate to **Components → Joomla Component Builder → Updates**.
 2. Confirm that the **v2.6.0** update is available.
 3. Click **Update**.
-4. Once complete, return to JCB and verify that it shows **“up-to-date.”**
+4. Once complete, return to JCB and verify that it shows **"up-to-date."**

 No manual migration steps are necessary — the upgrade process handles conversions automatically.